RalphB15/CloudVars/README.md

 ### GetAllNames

-Returns a list of all names of keys in store.
+Returns a list of all names of keys in cloud.

 ```csharp
 public static List<string> GetAllNames()